backdrop-contrib/pagerer/README.txt

 - control whether to display links to pages, to items, or to item ranges
 - direct input of the page to go to through an input widget
 - selection of the page to go to through a jQuery slider
+- selection of the page to go to through a client-side scrolling pager
 - links to progressively more distant pages (like +10, + 20, +100, +200)
 - adaptive logic links
 - specify text to be used to render page separators (like a vertical bar)